 For example, in the marketing category, you might have line items for Facebook advertising, email marketing, social media marketing, and more.
 Break out every marketing-related expense that you can think of and include it in the proper category of your event budget.
-If you’ve already creating a comprehensive event marketing plan, than the process will be much easier for you.
+If you’ve already created a comprehensive event marketing plan, the process will be much easier.

 Do Your Research to Estimate Costs